Cocaine Addiction: Symptoms, Effects and Treatment

 What Is Cocaine Addiction?

-Cocaine addiction typically develops over time as a result of repeated use.
-It is often accompanied by tolerance, meaning that individuals require increasingly larger doses of cocaine to achieve desired effects.
-Additionally, individuals with a cocaine addiction present with withdrawal symptoms when they stop using it.
-This further fuels the cycle of addiction.
+Cocaine addiction develops over time as a result of repeated use which is accompanied by tolerance, meaning that the Cocaine user will require increasingly larger doses of cocaine to achieve the desired effects.
+Additionally, individuals with a cocaine addiction experience withdrawal symptoms when they stop using cocaine, which further fuels the cycle of addiction.

 Repeated use of cocaine eventually leads to several neurological changes that contribute to addiction.
 Here are a few of such changes: